orbitinghail/graft/DESIGN.md

 This method will return 304 Not Modified if the Volume has not changed.

 **`pullSegments(VolumeId, LSN)`**
 Returns a list of segments added between the provided LSN (exclusive) and the latest LSN (inclusive).
 This method will also return the latest Snapshot of the Volume.
+If the provided LSN is missing or before the last checkpoint, only segments starting at the last checkpoint will be returned.

 This method will return 304 Not Modified if the Volume has not changed.